Subaru-PFS/ets_fiberalloc/README.md

 - "nptg" is the number of different pointings tried (in both directions) when searching for the optimal telescope pointing.
 Default is 5.

+The input file containing the targets is ASCII and contains one target per line.
+The columns within a line contain the following information:

+ 1. ID
+ 2. R.A. [deg.]
+ 3. Dec. [deg.]
+ 4. Exposure Time [sec.]
+ 5. Priority [1(highest) - 15(lowest)]
+---- optionally ----
+ 6. Magnitude [ABmag]
+ 7. Redshift
+ 8. Object Type

+Lines starting with "#" are ignored.

 The code first loads the required data set, and then runs the fiber assignment algorithm assuming that the telescope points at the specified position position.